 If your employer owes you wages, you can electronically file a wage claim with the Vermont Department of Labor.
 You can also manually file a wage claim.
 The Commissioner may investigate, attempt to settle, and, if there is enough evidence, order your employer to pay your wages.
 The Commissioner may also require your employer to pay twice what you are owed if your employer willfully failed to pay your wages; you would receive half of this extra amount, and the other half would go to the state.
 The Commissioner may also enforce the order to pay in court

 Do not delay in contacting the Department of Labor to file a claim.
 There are strict time limits in which charges of wage-and-hour violations may be filed.
 In order for the Department to act on your behalf, you must file your wage claim within two years from the date on which your wages were due.
 However, as you might have other legal claims with shorter deadlines, do not wait to file your claim until your time limit is close to expiring.
 It may be helpful to consult with an attorney prior to filing your claim, but it is not necessary to have an attorney to file your claim with the Department.

 How can I or my attorney pursue a claim in court in Vermont?

 If your employer has paid you less than the minimum wage, you can bring a lawsuit in court to recover twice the minimum wage, less any wages you were actually paid.
 The court may also require your employer to pay your litigation costs and attorneys' fees.
-There appears to be a six-year statute of limitations on such actions, but this is not clear and you should consult an attorney as soon as possible to consider filing suit.
-If your employer owes you wages (unrelated to the minimum wage), you can also bring a lawsuit in court.
+There appears to be a six-year statute of limitations on such actions, but this is not clear, and you should consult an attorney as soon as possible to consider filing suit.
+If your employer owes you wages (unrelated to minimum wage issues), you can also bring a lawsuit in court.
 In such a case, the court may award you twice the wages you are owed, as well as require your employer to pay your litigation costs and attorneys' fees.
 The statute of limitations for such a claim is two years.